Ditached/ARPlacementKit-Docs/docs/source/installation.rst

 We provide a template project ready to use on Github.
 Make sure you have Unity Version 2021.2 or higher installed.

-`Click here for the template project.`_
+`Click here for the template project on Github <https://github.com/Ditached/Unity-ARFoundation-Template>`_

 You can either download it using git but for this purpose, just download it as a zip from Github works perfectly fine.

 .. image:: images/Github.png
     :width: 300

 As it is a publicly accessible repo.
-The *AR Placement Kit is not included in the package*.
+The **AR Placement Kit is not included in the project**.
 You need to download it from the package manager.
 You can skip the *Manually Setting up AR Foundation* section when using the template project.
-Just move on to the :doc:`Sample Scene` section.
+Just move on to the `<Sample Scene https://arplacementkit-docs.readthedocs.io/en/latest/installation.html#sample-scene>`_ section.

 =================
 Manually Setting up AR Foundation